 Study your minor in Geography at King's

-If you've ever stared in wonder at the mighty Rocky Mountains, explored the array of vegetation found in British Columbia, or have simply wanted to know more about the world you live in, King's minor in Geography is a great fit for you.
-Explore the relationship between humans and the natural environment by choosing a study a Geography minor as part of your degree.
+If you've ever stared in wonder at the mighty Rocky Mountains, explored the array of vegetation found in British Columbia or have simply wanted to know more about the world you live in, King's minor in Geography is a great fit for you.
+Explore the relationship between humans and the natural environment by choosing to study a Geography minor as part of your degree.

 Geography Program Highlights

-- Study the origins of earth's major systems including geological, hydrological, and global climate systems and investigate the processes that influence characteristics of landforms, vegetation, and soils.
+- Study the origins of earth's major systems including its geological and hydrological systems and climates

-- Dig deeper into why certain environments are as they are, and attempt to understand how these natural phenomena impact human settlements, or inversely, how humans have impacted the natural landscape through their use of the land.
+- Understand how natural phenomena impact human settlements or, inversely, how humans have impacted the natural landscape through their use of the land

-- Take field trips across Alberta, work with maps and instruments in King's Geography lab, and use computer applications and GIS to better understand the composition of a given environment.
+- Take field trips across Alberta, work with maps and instruments in King's Geography lab, and use computer applications and GIS to better understand the composition of an environment

-- Open your eyes to how God has patiently carved the physical landscape into the marvelous creation we enjoy each day.
+- Open your eyes to how God has patiently carved the physical landscape into the marvelous creation we enjoy each and every day

 Geography Program Options